Bethesda Christian School (Brownsburg, Indiana): High school

-High School has grades 7-12.
-The High School offers Core 40 and Honors diploma.
+High school has grades 7–12.
+The high school offers a Core 40 and Honors diploma.
 AP courses such as Biology, Calculus, English, European History and Chemistry are offered.

 Seniors attend a leadership camp in August.
 On their senior trip, students have the opportunity to participate in mission work.

 Athletics

 Bethesda Christian joined the Indiana High School Athletic Association (IHSAA) in 2002.